-Article COMPROV.4: Democracy, rule of law and human rights
+Article 763 (previously COMPROV.4): Democracy, rule of law and human rights

 1. The Parties shall continue to uphold the shared values and principles of democracy, the rule of law, and respect for human rights, which underpin their domestic and international policies.
 In that regard, the Parties reaffirm their respect for the Universal Declaration of Human Rights and the international human rights treaties to which they are parties.

-Article INST.35: Fulfilment of obligations described as essential elements
+Article 772 (previously INST.35): Fulfilment of obligations described as essential elements

-1. If either Party considers that there has been a serious and substantial failure by the other Party to fulfil any of the obligations that are described as essential elements in Article COMPROV.12 [Essential elements], it may decide to terminate or suspend the operation of this Agreement or any supplementing agreement in whole or in part.
+1. If either Party considers that there has been a serious and substantial failure by the other Party to fulfil any of the obligations that are described as essential elements in Article 771 (previously COMPROV.12 [Essential elements]), it may decide to terminate or suspend the operation of this Agreement or any supplementing agreement in whole or in part.